 , where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the family name became an integral part of that turbulent region as it emerged to form alliances with other families within the

 System and the nation.
 The name is a compound name derived from the Old High German words "horn" and "berg," and has several derivations.
 Horn was used as an

 name for someone who made small articles from horn, or a musician who played a horn.
 It was also a topographic name referring to a horn-shaped hill; "berg" also refers to a hill.
 Many have also adopted this name as a habitation name for one of the several places in

-This web page shows only a small excerpt of our Hornback research.Another 75 words (5 lines of text) are included under the topic Early Hornback History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hornback research.Another 38 words (3 lines of text) are included under the topic Early Hornback History in all our PDF Extended History products and printed products wherever possible.